CatherineTrevor/gothenburg-netball/README.md

 Credit: <a href="https://unsplash.com/photos/FbTOrJ2G8KI" target="_blank">Clem Onojeghuo</a>

-The flag icons were sourced from [Flacticon](http://flaticon.com) and are also sourced on the site.
+The flag icons were sourced from [Flacticon](http://flaticon.com) and are also cited on the site.

 ### Colour scheme